instantsoupbox/uni-notes/cloud-computing/02-Virtualization.md

         4. Commitent                     > (VM out of service)
         5. Activation                      > VM running normally on Host B
         ```
-* Cold migration: Suspending the OS before transferring it.
+* **Cold migration**: Suspending the OS before transferring it.
 The VM that is to be migrated has to be shut down.
-* Hot migration: Transferring the OS without stopping the OS operations or applications.
+* **Hot migration**: Transferring the OS without stopping the OS operations or applications.
+* **Copy-on-write (COW) strategy**:
+    * Optimization strategy in accessing data
+    * Avoidance of unnecessary copy and writing operations
+    * Give pointers (only a reference) to callers of a resource
+    * Upon modification, a true copy is created to prevent changes of caller to becoming visible to the others.